 To make sure the title tag displays correctly within search results the length should be between 50-60 characters.
 Note that Google no longer measures title tags by character count, but instead by pixel count, which means the size of the letters used in your title tag will alter the length.
 This means if you use all caps (please don't!), you will need to write title tags closer to 40-45 characters.
 Moz has a helpful tool for previewing title tag length.

-The meta description tag is also located in the head of an HTML Page and, like the title, there should only be one title tag for the page.
+The meta description tag is also located in the head of an HTML Page and, like the title, there should only be one description tag for the page.

-<meta name="description" content="At Elementive, we are dedicated to helping marketing staff and agencies understand and use their data and analytics.
+<meta name="description" content="At Elementive, we are dedicated to helping companies understand how to use their data & analytics to increase conversions.
 Learn more or contact us today." />

-The meta description is not used by Google to decide where to rank your page.
-However, the text is (usually) shown to Google and Bing within search results.
+The meta description is not used by Google to decide which search results your page should be included in or where your page ranks within those search results.
+However, the text is (usually) shown by Google and Bing within search results.
 Any terms related to a person's search will be bolded.